 Comet Approach — This technique involves using a long-lived connection to simulate a bi-directional connection open between a client and a single server to send an HTTP response.
 It can be resource-intensive and result in high latency due to the need to continuously open and close connections.

-Server-Sent Events (SSE) — SSE is a unidirectional communication WebSocket protocol that enables the server to push updates to the client as they occur.
+Server-Sent Events (SSE) — SSE is a unidirectional communication WebSocket protocol that enables the server side to push updates to the client as they occur.
 Unlike polling, SSE requires only a single, persistent connection.
 However, SSE only supports unidirectional communication, meaning the client side can't send data back to the server.

 While these traditional techniques can be effective in certain situations, they have significant limitations regarding near-real-time communication.